 This section highlights several key concepts in Rockset.

-A [collection](🔗) is a set of Rockset documents.
-Similar to tables in traditional SQL databases, collections can be queried using SQL, either directly or using Query Lambdas (see more below).
+A Collection is a set of Rockset documents (similar to tables in traditional SQL databases) and can be queried using SQL, either directly or using Query Lambdas (see more below).

 A Virtual Instance is a set of compute resources used to process streaming ingest and queries.

-Every Rockset organization starts with one Virtual Instance per active region.
-Unless otherwise explicitly specified, all streaming ingest and queries are routed to this Virtual Instance.
-To provide isolation between ingest and queries or isolation across different query workloads, multiple Virtual Instances can be used to leverage Rockset's [compute-compute separated architecture](🔗).
+Every Rockset account starts with one Virtual Instance (VI) per active region.
+Unless otherwise specified, all streaming ingest and queries are routed to this VI.
+To provide isolation between ingest and queries or isolation across different query workloads, multiple Virtual Instances can be created to leverage Rockset's compute-compute separated architecture.